 How Much Compensation For A Nose Injury?

 The severity of your nose injury and the level of pain and suffering it has caused will be the primary factor in determining how much compensation you might be awarded.
-As an example, we have listed below how much compensation for a broken nose can vary from £1,360 to £18,440 due to the injury severity.
+As an example, we have listed below how much compensation for a broken nose can vary up to around £19,730 due to the injury severity.

 It should be noted that these typical payouts for a fractured nose are for general damages (pain and suffering) and do not include special damages (expenses).
 A more detailed explanation on the difference between general damages and special damages can be found here.
 If you would like a solicitor to calculate what compensation you may be due in total then please contact us today to arrange a free telephone consultation.